luke-h1/weather-app/README.md

  ## local-setup ⛅️
-  * add your api key to the API_KEY variable
+  * add your api key to the API_KEY variable.
+You can get this key from https://www.weatherapi.com/
   * lite-server .